 The Office of Sustainability collaborates with the Department of Sanitation on a daily basis to provide recycling information, disposal guidelines, free promotional materials, speakers and field trip ideas.
 DSNY's

-website provides links to free stuff, composting resources, fun pages and student activities, and green purchasing links.
+website provides links to free stuff, composting resources, and student activities.

 The DOE and DSNY have partnered with GrowNYC to create the Recycling Champions

 Program, which provides outreach coordinators to work in the school with Sustainability Coordinators on how to set up and improve the school's recycling program.

 The Organic Collection program was piloted in 2012-2013 in 90 public schools in Manhattan, Brooklyn, and Staten Island, diverting over 490 tons of food waste.
 In 2013-2014, the program expanded within those boroughs to total over 360 schools.

 The NYC Organics Collection Program is currently operating in over 720 schools, which represents 405 of DOE schools.
 Find complete information here